MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 :::image type="icon" source="../../media/2020/06/experimental-tag-14px.msft.png":::

 [Since Microsoft Edge version 87][WhatsNew202010DevtoolsCustomizeKeyboardShortcutsSettings], you may customize keyboard shortcuts for any action in DevTools.
 In Microsoft Edge version 88, you may now create multi-press keyboard shortcuts.
 To set a shortcut for an action in the DevTools, navigate to [Settings][DevtoolsCustomizeIndexSettings] > **Experiments**  and choose the checkbox next to **Enable keyboard shortcut editor**.
-For more information about customizing and editing shortcuts, navigate to [Enable keyboard shortcut editor Experimental feature][DevtoolsExperimentalFeaturesEnableKeyboardShortcutEditor].
+For more information about customizing and editing shortcuts, navigate to [Edit keyboard shortcuts for any action in the DevTools][DevtoolsCustomizeShortcutsEditKeyboardShortcutsForAnyActionDevtools].

 For example, the red highlight displays a multi-press keyboard shortcut customized for the **Start recording events** action.
 To review real-time updates on this feature in the Chromium open-source project, navigate to [Issue #174309][CR174309].